-NOTE: If you have an unpaid student account with the university, the library, or the bookstore, you will not be eligible for registration until the account has been cleared/paid.
+NOTE: If you have an unpaid student account with the university, you will not be eligible for registration until the account has been cleared/paid.

 Scheduled Breaks

 Students enrolled in degree programs shall have a scheduled break beginning from the end of the winter term examination period and continuing until the start of the fall term, in which registration for courses is optional.